iSaluki/phhs6/content/sixth/Business/Units/fh/Price.md

 	- Build sales of high-priced related items (“hook and bait” approach)
 - Price can be increased once a target market share is reached

-Hook & Bait pricing: Selling a product for a very low price, but it requires another product to work.
+**Hook & Bait pricing**: Selling a product for a very low price, but it requires another product to work.
 For example, a printer requires ink—so a company may sell a printer for a low price but then sell ink at a high price to recoup their money through people having to buy new ink.

 > [!question] Dynamic Pricing
 >
 > Dynamic pricing is a pricing strategy in which businesses set flexible prices for products or services based on current market demands.

+Amazon utilizes dynamic pricing, changing their prices on average every *10 minutes*.

 [Business](/Business)